emiltj/cds-language-exam/assignment_7/README.md

 **Specifically for this assignment:**

 For this assignment I started out by loading in the text corpus.
-The text was then preprocessed; the strings that each contained a fairy tale were appended to one long list of strings (each item in the list being one word).
-During preprocessing non-alphanumeric characters and line breaks were also removed.
-I then defined and made use of a function retrieves word sequences using a moving window (e.g. ["once", "upon", "a", "time", "in"] becomes the sequences: [["once upon a"], ["upon a time"], ["a time in"]] when using window size = 3 and step size = 1).
-I chose to retrieve sequences of size 51.
-The sequences were then tokenized meaning that each word was replaced by an integer and that the specific integer also functions as an ID in a saved vocabulary list.
-Having the text sequences as this array allow the model to train on the data.
+The text was then preprocessed; the strings that each contained a fairy tale were combined into a single string, which was divided up into a list of words.
+The preprocessing also entailed the removement of non-alphanumeric characters which meant that line breaks, punctuation and quotations marks were removed.
+I then defined and made use of a function which retrieves word sequences using a moving window, this function took window-size and step-size as arguments.
+To give an example: Given window-size = 3 and step-size = 1, it would retrieve the sequences [["once upon a"], ["upon a time"], ["a time in"]] from the text ["once", "upon", "a", "time", "in"].
+For this analysis, the sequences retrieved from the Grimms' fairy tales would be of length 51 and would move by a single word at a time.
+The sequences were then tokenized meaning that the list of words was converted into a vector.
+The integers of the vector were unique for each word and functioned as an ID in a saved vocabulary list, enabling the vectors to be converted back into words.
+Having the text sequences as vectors allow the model in training on the data.
 The first 50 words in each tokenized sequence would be used as features for the model input, while the last word in the sequence would be what the model tries to predict.
-The list of tokens to predict are then one-hot encoded to match the shape for a keras model that uses categorical crossentropy as loss function and softmax activation for the final layer.
+Before training, the tokens to be predicted were one-hot encoded, to allow for the model to use categorical crossentropy as loss function and softmax activation for the final layer.
+This way, the model would return an array of the probability of each of the possible predictions.
+The word with the highest probability would then be used as the prediction of the model.

 <p align="center">
 <a href="https://github.com/emiltj/cds-language-exam/README_images/text_generation_pipeline.png">